Amity University, Noida Law Admissions 2025

-The Delhi High Court will hear all petitions on CLAT 2025 in its next hearing scheduled on March 3, 2025.
-The CLAT 2025 HC hearing follows the earlier Supreme Court judgement delivered on February 6 where the apex court directed all the CLAT 2025 cases to be transferred to the Delhi HC for the speedy resolution of the cases and to avoid any contradictory judgements by different courts.
+The Delhi High Court heard CLAT 2025 petitions in the hearing scheduled on March 3, 2025 and it has ordered that the next hearing on the matter will be conducted on April 7.
+The Delhi High Court requested the counsel for the parties to give a common list of writ petitions pertaining to the CLAT PG course and CLAT UG course.
+This hearing is very crucial for CLAT candidates, as it may pave the way for resumption of the CLAT 2025 counselling process.
+Around 10 cases between the Consortium of NLUs and various petitioners have been listed for hearing.
+The CLAT 2025 March 3 HC hearing follows the earlier Supreme Court judgement delivered on February 6 where the apex court directed all the CLAT 2025 cases to be transferred to the Delhi HC for the speedy resolution of the cases and to avoid any contradictory judgements by different courts.
 In this article, find out what candidates can expect from the upcoming CLAT 2025 Delhi HC hearing and whether CLAT 2025 results will be revised.

 It is important to look at what the Delhi HC opinion has been in the past to get an idea about what can be expected in the upcoming CLAT 2025 HC hearing.
 The petition against the CLAT 2025 answer key filed by Aditya Singh was heard twice, once by a Single Judge bench and then by a Division Bench of the Delhi HC.
 The Division Bench had upheld the verdict passed by the Single Bench.
 Given below are the details.